JoeyHendricks/python-benchmark-harness/README.md

 Using QuickPotato's intrusive performance testing method requires you to decorate your function.
 By tagging your function with the "performance_critical" decorator, you are providing QuickPotato access to profile your code from that point once that functions exits the profiler will stop running.
 The intrusive method allows you to pick and choose which methods you wish to profile, opening up opportunities to turn profiling on or off on command.

+Also it is important to understand that the QuickPotato separates each testing session with an test-id.
+Meaning that you will have test-id for each time you triggered QuickPotato to start recording.
+In quick profiling mode that would be the first time the decorator is executed and within your tests each time you are defining a test case name.

 The "performance_critical" decorator also serves a human purpose by highlighting function that are critical to your codes performance.
 This will remind you and your teammates to think about